Owstwick

-Owstwick is a hamlet in the East Riding of Yorkshire, England, in an area known as Holderness.
+Owstwick is a hamlet in the civil parish of Roos, in the East Riding of Yorkshire, England, in an area known as Holderness.
 It is approximately 11 mi east of Kingston upon Hull city centre and 5 mi north-west of Withernsea.
 It lies to the west of the B1242 road.
-The hamlet forms part of the civil parish of Roos.

 History

 During the Saxon period Owstwick had its own thane, called Hoste (later corrupted to Owst).
 The Domesday Book lists the settlement name as "Hostewic" and "Ostewic", under the manors and lords of Kilnsea and Hilston, and in the Hundred of Holderness.
 At the Norman Conquest the lords of Holderness, and therefore Owstwick, were Earl Morcar and Murdoch of Hilston.
 Owstwick was a small settlement of about 5 households, with 45 villagers, 6 freemen, one priest and a church.
 There were 44 ploughlands and a meadow of 12 acres.
 In 1086 lordship was transferred to Drogo of la BeuvriËre, who also became Tenant-in-chief to King William I. Domesday records that in Edward the Confessor's time the combined manor of Hilston with parts of Owstwick was valued at fifty-five shillings.

 The Dictionary of British Place Names gives the derivation of Owstwick as "eastern outlying farm" from the Old Scandinavian 'austr' and the Old English 'wic'.

 Owstwick in 1812 had a population of 106.
 There were 18 families in 18 houses, with 17 farmers and one trader.
 By 1823 population had increased to 139, including four farmers and a Tuesday carrier to Hull; occupation numbers had not changed by 1851, although population had dropped to 103.

 In 1818, in the part of Owstwick that was in Roos, inhabitants numbered 59.
 A parliamentary report of the following year stated that in the parish there were three schools, in each of which 30 children were taught, about two thirds of whom belonged to the parish.
 There was a Sunday School where 30 boys and 25 girls were taught.
 The report stated that: "the greater part of the poorer classes are without the means of education, and very desirous of possessing them."